-Loans to borrowers with Household Income (HHI) below Rs 3 lacs.
+[#] Loans to borrowers with Household Income (HHI) below Rs 3 lacs.
 Retail Advances are reported on net basis.
-Since FDOD facilities do not contribute to exposure, such facilities have been excluded from industry classification.

 d) Exposures to industries (other than Consumer Finance) in excess of 5% of total exposure e) Residual Contractual Maturity breakdown of assets